 The Difference Between Hazard Insurance and Homeowners Insurance

-Hazard insurance is part of your homeowner’s insurance policy.
-Mortgage lenders tend to refer to hazard insurance as separate, but don’t let that confuse you.
-The entirety of a homeowner’s insurance policy covers all of the following:
+Hazard insurance is part of your homeowners insurance policy.
+Mortgage lenders refer to hazard insurance as separate, but don’t let that confuse you.
+The entirety of a homeowners insurance policy covers all of the following:

 - Dwelling Coverage: Coverage for the foundation of your home, including windows, walls, and roof.
 This is the first part of your hazard insurance.

-- Other Structures: This is the second half of your hazard insurance, and it covers other structures on your property such as a detached garage or shed.
+- Other Structures: This is the second half of your hazard insurance, covering other structures on your property such as a detached garage or shed.

 - Loss of Use: Coverage that pays for additional living expenses you might incur if a loss causes you to be relocated.
 For example, if you had a home fire and needed to live in a hotel until the repairs were finished, your loss of use coverage would pay for the hotel room.